-Both CFSI and NFFF extend their thanks and appreciation to State Farm Insurance and VFIS for serving as corporate co-sponsors of the awards program.
+Both CFSI and NFFF extend their thanks and appreciation to State Farm Insurance and VFIS for serving as corporate co-sponsors of the award program.

-- The nominee must be an organization that includes, but is not limited to, a fire department or other fire service related government agency, trade association, labor organization, non-profit organization, foundation or other deserving organization or company.
+- The nominee must be a fire department or other fire service-related government agency, trade association, labor organization, non-profit organization, foundation or other deserving organization or company.

 - The actions or achievements for which the organization is being considered must have made a positive impact in promoting firefighter health and safety at the local, state or national level.
-In addition, these actions and achievements should address at least one of the 16 Life Safety Initiatives developed by the American fire service during the 2004, and subsequent, National Fire Service Life Safety Summits hosted by the NFFF.
+In addition, these actions and achievements should address at least one of the 16 Life Safety Initiatives.

 - An organization can nominate itself for this award.

-The Selection Committee is comprised of three board members each from the Congressional Fire Services Institute and the National Fallen Firefighters Foundation, and the Chairperson of the CFSI National Advisory Committee, who will serve as Chair of the Selection Committee.
+The Selection Committee is composed of three board members each from the Congressional Fire Services Institute and three board members from the National Fallen Firefighters Foundation.
+The Chairperson of the CFSI National Advisory Committee serves as Chair of the Selection Committee.
 The award selection will be the sole decision of the Selection Committee.

-- The winning organization will receive a trip for one representative to Washington, DC to attend the dinner.
-This includes coach-class airfare and hotel accommodations.
+- The winning organization will receive a trip for one representative to travel to Washington, DC to attend the dinner.
+This includes coach-class airfare and hotel accommodations for one night.